 5. Pause

 The pause won’t always work.
 It may take time.
-However, it will impart a sense of calm authority that will evolve into respect and compliance over time.
+However, it will impart a sense of calm authority that will evolve into respect and compliance over time which supports positive classroom management styles.

 6. Relationship